 What does this mean for my business phones?

 It depends.
-At the least, you will need to update saved local numbers and call forwarding features.
+At the least, you will need to update saved local numbers and call forwarding features to the full 10-digit number.
 Depending on the age and type of your business phone system, you may need complex updates that require a skilled technician.

 If I am a GCI Managed Voice customer, will GCI do this work for me?